 Fifth Period - 1993 to?
 This has been the era of the mega-deal.
 Companies of unprecedented size and global sweep have been created on the assumption that size matters, a belief bolstered by market leaders' premium stock-market valuations.
 High stock prices have simultaneously emboldened companies and pressured them to do deals to maintain heady trading multiples.
 A global view of competition, in which companies often find that they must be big to compete, and a relatively restrained antitrust environment have led to once-unthinkable combinations, such as the mergers of Citibank and Travelers, Chrysler and Daimler Benz, Exxon and Mobil, Boeing and McDonnell Douglas, and AOL and Time Warner.
 From a modest \$322 billion of deals in 1992, the worldwide volume of combinations has marched steadily upward to \$3.2 trillion worldwide in 2000.
 The ten largest deals in history all took place in the past three years.
 Most of the 1990s deals have been strategic negotiated deals and a major part have been stock deals.
-The buzzwords for opening of merger discussions have been, "would you be interested in discussing a merger of equals" while few if any deals are true mergers of equals, the sobriquet goes a long way to soothe the egos of the management of the acquired company.
+The buzzwords for opening of merger discussions have been, "would you be interested in discussing a merger of equals".
+While few if any deals are true mergers of equals, the sobriquet goes a long way to soothe the egos of the management of the acquired company.
 The year 2000 started with the announcement of the record-setting \$165 billion acquisition of Time Warner by AOL.
 Through the first quarter new records were set and it looked like 2000 would be the ninth consecutive year of new highs in merger activity.
 However, after a five-year burst of telecommunications, media and technology mergers, we experienced a dramatic slow down in the telecommunications, media and technology sector, as well as all mergers.
 It started with the collapse of the Internet stocks at the end of the first quarter followed by the earnings and financing problems of the telecoms.
 While the fundamental pressures of consolidation, convergence, technology and globalization continue to impact the telecommunications, media and technology sector, it is unlikely that telecommunications, media and technology mergers will soon return to the level experienced in prior years and early in 2000.
-At year-end the NASDAQ is down about 50% from its high, many Internet, telecom and technology stocks are down more than 50%
+The NASDAQ is down more than 50% from its high, many Internet, telecom and technology stocks are down more than 50% (some as much as 98%), the junk bond market is almost nonexistent, recent merger announcements have not been well received in the equity markets, banks have tightened their lending standards and, despite the recent interest rate reductions by the Federal Reserve Board, there is fear that the landing will be hard rather than soft.
+Given these factors, it is doubtful that